Official announcements and communications from the ASU board.

 Video for individual viewing or dojo discussions

 - Videos of Saotome Sensei seminars 1990-2000 are being made available on Youtube.
-Currently available links will be posted separately weekly.
+Currently available links are listed at the bottom of this page.

 - Videos of senior ASU instructors are available on the ASU archive YouTube channel.
 On youtube, enter “asu archive” in the search and find the ASU logo in the results.